 - You, the author, pay the literary agent nothing out-of-pocket.
 Nada.
 Zip.
 Zilch.

-- Instead, an agent gets a standard commission, meaning a percentage of your advance on sales (what you are paid upfront by the publisher).
+- Instead, an agent gets a standard commission, meaning a percentage of your advance on sales, also known as an advance against royalties (what you are paid upfront by the publisher).
 The cut is usually 15%.

 - Agents also generally take 20% of your overseas sales, and 20% on film and TV rights.